radu-bogdan/SeminarEM/README.md

 The geometry information and the exact values of the right-hand sides are given in this repository and are available for either $\texttt{Python}$, $\texttt{Matlab}$ or $\texttt{NGSolve}$.
 Go to <https://www.radubogdan.de/fem/motor.html> if you wish to look at the geometry (and the mesh) in more detail.

+## Solution of the vector potential formulation

+My solution to the vector potential formulation can be viewed here: https://www.radubogdan.de/fem/solution_magnetostatics.html.
+You can compare point evaluations to check if you obtained the same answer.

 ## Data format

 We use matlab notation to explain the main data provided: